Why save the Fishkill Supply Depot?

-Last year, the National Park Service awarded our group a generous American Battlefield Protection Program preservation grant to consolidate past studies and archaeological findings of the Fishkill Supply Depot into one, all-inclusive report.
+As we look at back on 2015 and the many accomplishments our group has achieved, one event stands alone amoungst the rest.
+In 2014, the National Park Service awarded our group a generous American Battlefield Protection Program preservation grant to consolidate past studies and archaeological findings of the Fishkill Supply Depot into one, all-inclusive report.
 On Sunday, October 25th Hunter Research, Inc. presented "Fishkill - Military Supply Hub of the Revolutionary War: A Historical and Archaeological Overview."
 Over 70 people came to the Hyatt-House Fishkill and we graciously thank them all for making this one of our biggest events to date.
-Stay tuned as the corresponding booklet is set to be released soon.
+Below is a video of the full presentation.
+Huzzah!

 The 6th Annual Revolutionary War Weekend was held on September 19-20, 2015, on the grounds of the Van Wyck Homestead and our group, Friends of the Fishkill Supply Depot (FOFSD), on behalf of our partners the Fishkill Historical Society (FHS), would like to thank everyone who attended and all the volunteers who gave their time to make our event a big success.